microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirectoryRoleMember.md

 ## Description

-The `Get-EntraBetaDirectoryRoleMember` cmdlet gets the members of a directory role in Microsoft Entra ID.
-Specify `ObjectId` to get members of directory role.
+The `Get-EntraBetaDirectoryRoleMember` cmdlet retrieves the members of a directory role in Microsoft Entra ID.
+To obtain the members of a specific directory role, specify the `ObjectId`.
+Use the `Get-EntraBetaDirectoryRole` cmdlet to get the `ObjectId` value.

 ## Examples